Connor9994/Dale_and_Dawson_Task_Generator/README.md

 - Report bugs

 For simple task edits/suggestions, feel free to write out an "issue" instead of sending a pull request and I'll get around to it ASAP.

-## Disclaimer

-This is a fan-made tool and not officially affiliated with the game developers.
-Use responsibly!